-Only for PhD students taking the course SF3580 Numerical linear algebra.
-You can choose to do either problem 7 or problem 8.
+Only for PhD students taking the course SF3580 Numerical linear algebra:

-- 7. Exercise about restarting.
+- 6. Exercise about restarting.
 Use the matrix Bwedge.mat in the simulations. - (a) Implement an explicit restarting strategy for the Arnoldi method as follows.
 Take a linear combination (with unit weights) of the Ritz vectors generated by m iterations of the Arnoldi method as a new starting vector.
 Use the Ritz vectors corresponding to the k largest Ritz values.
 Extract the Ritz vectors as follows: